 Aveeno – Positively Mineral Sunscreen SPF 50 – $10

-Aveeno Positively Mineral Sunscreen SPF 50 is a great mineral sunscreen for sensitive skin that relies on zinc oxide and titanium dioxide as its main protective filters against UV damage.
+The Aveeno Positively Mineral Sunscreen SPF 50 is an excellent mineral sunscreen for sensitive skin that contains zinc oxide and titanium dioxide as main protective filters against UV damage.

-The lightweight formula dries sheer with a velvety matte finish, and it leaves a slight white cast that can be easily covered with a lightweight foundation.
+The lightweight formula dries sheer with a velvety matte finish, and leaves a slight white cast due to the mineral filters.

-It’s also sweat and water-resistant for up to 80 minutes, and it’s SPF 50, which means it’s very suitable for outdoorsy people.
+It’s also sweat and water-resistant for up to 80 minutes, and it has SPF 50, which means it’s suitable for outdoor activities.

 Bioderma – Photoderm Max Aquafluid SPF 50 – $21

-Bioderma Photoderm Max Aquafluid SPF 50 is one of the best European sunscreens for dry and sensitive skin due to Accutane.
+Bioderma Photoderm Max Aquafluid SPF 50 is one of the best European sunscreens for dry and sensitive skin on Accutane.

-Unfortunately, it’s not available in the US yet, but you will easily find this sunscreen in any online store or your nearest pharmacy if you live in Europe.
+Unfortunately, it’s not available in the US yet, but you can easily find this sunscreen in any online store or your nearest pharmacy if you live in Europe.

 Photoderm Max Aquafluid has the highest sun protection factor and uses chemical filters to absorb UV rays.

-It has a lightweight, runny consistency that dries down into a velvety matte, and it is water-resistant for up to 30 minutes.
+It has a lightweight, runny consistency that dries down into a velvety matte finish and is water-resistant for up to 30 minutes.

-It also doesn’t contain fragrance or drying alcohols, which makes it excellent for irritated or allergy-prone skin.
+The Photoderm Max Aquafluid doesn’t contain fragrance or drying alcohols, which makes it excellent for irritated and reactive skin.

-Although it’s marketed as “oil-free,” this product doesn’t dry matte, and it leaves a little bit of shine behind, so it doesn’t truly live up to its name, but it is definitely gentle and hydrating.
+Although it’s marketed as “oil-free,” this product doesn’t dry matte, and it leaves a hydrated glow behind.

-It is a chemical sunscreen that uses several cosmetically elegant UV filters, and it also contains a couple of soothing and anti-inflammatory ingredients, including zinc and allantoin.
+This chemical sunscreen uses several cosmetically elegant UV filters, and it also contains a couple of soothing and anti-inflammatory ingredients, including zinc and allantoin.

-It’s also fragrance-free, which makes it a good option for anyone who’s allergic or sensitive to fragrance, and it comes in a good-sized bottle of 118 ml (4 oz) for only $10.
+Finally, the Differin Oil-Absorbing Moisturizer SPF 50 is fragrance-free, which makes it a good option for anyone who’s allergic or sensitive to fragrance, and it comes in a good-sized bottle of 118 ml (4 oz) for only $12.

-Vanicream Broad Spectrum SPF 50 is a lightweight mineral sunscreen that applies smoothly and hydrates the skin without leaving a sticky or greasy residue.
+Vanicream Broad Spectrum SPF 50 is a lightweight mineral sunscreen that applies smoothly and hydrates the skin without leaving a sticky or greasy residue behind.

-It uses non-nano zinc oxide for broad-spectrum UV protection, and while it doesn’t leave a terrible white cast, medium and dark skin tones may notice it more than pale skins.
+It’s formulated with non-nano zinc oxide for broad-spectrum UV protection, and while it doesn’t leave a terrible white cast, medium and dark skin tones may notice it more than pale skin.

-Blue Lizard is an Australian sunscreen manufacturer known for making reef-safe sunscreens with interesting packaging that “detects” UV rays and changes the color into dark blue, depending on the UV strength.
+Blue Lizard is an Australian sunscreen manufacturer known for making reef-safe sunscreens with innovative packaging that “detects” UV rays and changes the color into dark blue, depending on the UV strength.

-The Sensitive Mineral Sunscreen is a particularly good one for irritated skin going through an Accutane treatment.
+The Sensitive Mineral Sunscreen is particularly suitable for irritated skin going through an Accutane treatment.

-It uses mineral filters, including titanium dioxide and zinc oxide, as its primary agents against UV damage, but it also contains emollients, antioxidants, and soothing agents such as green tea extract to calm and soothe irritation.
+It’s formulated with mineral filters, including titanium dioxide and zinc oxide, as its primary agents against UV damage, but it also contains emollients, antioxidants, and soothing components such as green tea extract to calm redness and irritation.

 The product does leave a slight white cast that may be more prominent on medium to deep skin tones, but it can be easily covered with makeup.

-cocokind’s Daily Sunscreen SPF 32 is a reef-safe, mineral-based sunscreen that uses a high percentage of non-nano zinc oxide as its protective filter against UV rays.
+The Cocokind Daily Sunscreen SPF 32 is a reef-safe, mineral-based sunscreen that uses a high percentage of non-nano zinc oxide as a protective filter against UV rays.

 It is suitable for medium and deep skin tones and leaves the skin with a natural-looking, glowy finish.